openstack-archive/nova-solver-scheduler/README.md

 Configurations - Getting Started
 --------------------------------

 * This is a configuration sample for the solver-scheduler.
-Please add/modify these options to nova.conf.
+Please add/modify these options in /etc/nova/nova.conf.
 * Note:
-    - Instead of being added, the following existing options should be updated with new values: scheduler_driver
+    - Please make sure that options in the configuration file are not duplicated.
+If an option name already exists, modify its value instead of adding a new one of the same name.
     - The module 'nova.scheduler.solvers.hosts_pulp_solver' is self-inclusive and non-pluggable for costs and constraints.
 Therefore, if the option 'scheduler_host_solver' is set to use this module, there is no need for additional costs/constraints configurations.
-    - Please refer to the 'Configuration Details' section below for proper configuration of costs and constraints.
+    - Please refer to the 'Configuration Details' section below for proper configuration and usage of costs and constraints.

 ```
+[Default]

+...

 #
-# Solver Scheduler Options
+# Options defined in nova.scheduler.manager
 #

-# Default driver to use for the scheduler
-scheduler_driver = nova.scheduler.solver_scheduler.ConstraintSolverScheduler

-# Default solver to use for the solver scheduler
-scheduler_host_solver = nova.scheduler.solvers.hosts_pulp_solver_v2.HostsPulpSolver

-# Cost functions to use in the linear solver
-scheduler_solver_costs = RamCost, IpDistanceCost

-# Weight of each cost (every cost function used should be given a weight.)
-scheduler_solver_cost_weights = RamCost:0.25, IpDistanceCost:0.75

-# Constraints used in the solver
-scheduler_solver_constraints = ActiveHostConstraint, NumHostsPerInstanceConstraint, MaxDiskAllocationPerHostConstraint, MaxRamAllocationPerHostConstraint

-# Way of ram usage
-# set negative for balancing
-# set positive for stacking
-ram_cost_optimization_multiplier = -1

-# Virtual-to-physical disk allocation ratio
-linearconstraint_disk_allocation_ratio = 1.0

-# Virtual-to-physical ram allocation ratio
-linearconstraint_ram_allocation_ratio = 1.0
+# Default driver to use for the scheduler (string value)
+scheduler_driver=nova.scheduler.solver_scheduler.ConstraintSolverScheduler

+#
+# Options defined in nova.scheduler.filters.core_filter
+#

+# Virtual CPU to physical CPU allocation ratio which affects
+# all CPU filters.
+This configuration specifies a global ratio
+# for CoreFilter.
+For AggregateCoreFilter, it will fall back
+# to this configuration value if no per-aggregate setting
+# found.
+This option is also used in Solver Scheduler for the
+# MaxVcpuAllocationPerHostConstraint  (floating point value)
+cpu_allocation_ratio=16.0

+#
+# Options defined in nova.scheduler.filters.disk_filter
+#

+# Virtual disk to physical disk allocation ratio (floating
+# point value)
+disk_allocation_ratio=1.0

+#
+# Options defined in nova.scheduler.filters.io_ops_filter
+#

+# Ignore hosts that have too many
+# builds/resizes/snaps/migrations. (integer value)
+max_io_ops_per_host=8

+#
+# Options defined in nova.scheduler.filters.ram_filter
+#

+# Virtual ram to physical ram allocation ratio which affects
+# all ram filters.
+This configuration specifies a global ratio
+# for RamFilter.
+For AggregateRamFilter, it will fall back to
+# this configuration value if no per-aggregate setting found.
+# (floating point value)
+ram_allocation_ratio=1.5

+#
+# Options defined in nova.scheduler.weights.ram
+#

+# Multiplier used for weighing ram.
+Negative numbers mean to
+# stack vs spread. (floating point value)
+ram_weight_multiplier=1.0

+[solver_scheduler]

+#
+# Options defined in nova.scheduler.solver_scheduler
+#

+# The pluggable solver implementation to use.
+By default, a
+# reference solver implementation is included that models the
+# problem as a Linear Programming (LP) problem using PULP.
+# (string value)
+scheduler_host_solver=nova.scheduler.solvers.pluggable_hosts_pulp_solver.HostsPulpSolver

+#
+# Options defined in nova.scheduler.solvers
+#

+# Which constraints to use in scheduler solver (list value)
+scheduler_solver_constraints=ActiveHostConstraint, NonTrivialSolutionConstraint

+# Assign weight for each cost (list value)
+scheduler_solver_cost_weights=RamCost:1.0

+# Which cost matrices to use in the scheduler solver.
+# (list value)
+scheduler_solver_costs=RamCost

 ```

 Configuration Details